-4. Artists want many improvements to Final Fridays.
-The top five improvements artists want are more opportunities to show their work; more marketing, promotion, and publicity; juried art exhibitions and contests, more activities to bring people downtown, and attracting more out of town visitors.
-Other highly desired improvements are show in the chart below.
+4. Artists want many improvements to Final Fridays to support their careers and businesses.
+The top five improvements artists want are attracting more out of town visitors; more interaction, engagement and cross- marketing with Lawrence businesses; increasing engagement and outreach in Kansas and the USA; more activities to bring people downtown; and more marketing, promotion, and publicity.
+The chart below provides more information.

-5. The artists also made a number of specific recommendations for improving Final Fridays, included in Appendix 1.
+5. In written comments, artists also made a number of specific recommendations for improving Final Fridays, included in Appendix 1.